 Finally, how should you go about selecting a web survey tool?

-Take a Test Drive.
-All of the tools — or all that you should consider — will allow you to download or use the software.
-Some will let you execute a survey project, limiting the number of respondents’ data in the database or some other limitation.
-Definitely take a test drive.
-Two products may compare well on price and features, but check out their ease of use.
+- Take a Test Drive.
+All of the tools — or all that you should consider — will allow you to download or use the software in some limited fashion.
+Check out their ease of use.
 You’ll be driving this car.
 Wouldn’t you like to know how comfortable the seats are for a long trip?